-One of Curtis' greatest achievements during his career as were such varied factions as the "Know Nothing" Demoa practicing lawyer was the passage of legal reforms which crats, Free Soilers, Abolitionists and pro-slavery Demohe was able to bring about while serving in the Mascrats. sachusetts legislature from 1849 to 1851.
+One of Curtis' greatest achievements during his career as a practicing lawyer was the passage of legal reforms which he was able to bring about while serving in the Massachusetts legislature from 1849 to 1851.
 After introducing At this juncture, President Fillmore found himself with legislation to create a commission for judicial reform, he the opportunity to appoint an associate justice of the Suwas subsequently appointed chairman of the commission. preme Court.
-His desire to find a person politically accept-Taking his characteristic reasonable, realistic approach, able and eminently qualified in every other way was Curtis proposed attacking initially not the entire problem. heightened by his sense of the growing unrest in the counbut only the worst part of it.
+His desire to find a person politically accept-Taking his characteristic reasonable, realistic approach. able and eminently qualified in every other way was Curtis proposed attacking initially not the entire problem, heightened by his sense of the growing unrest in the counbut only the worst part of it.
 His proposal sought to frame "a try.
 Many Americans had begun to feel that the issue of new code of court procedure, which rationalized and streamslavery would have to be resolved in the judicial system as lined common law actions by simplifying issues, eliminatthe legislative and executive branches of the government ing witnesses, speeding up trials, and increasing direct exseemed powerless to solve the problem.
 The latest comamination."
 After two years of hard work this plan became promise had been the unpopular Fugitive Slave Act.
 As the basis of the Massachusetts Practice Act of 1851, which Curtis had publicly defended the constitutionality of the not only furthered Curtis' standing, but also brought Mas-Fugitive Slave Act in the very heart of New England where sachusetts to the forefront of those states working for legal its opposition was the strongest, he seemed eminently suitreform. able to the followers of the Whig Party for an appointment to